Palks-Studio/santeplusai/README.md

 It is a static website composed of independent HTML files, accompanied by lightweight CSS stylesheets and JavaScript scripts.
 No critical server-side logic is exposed from this layer.

 The public site is the only point of contact with the browser.
 It does not store any sensitive data and does not depend on any external services.

+Although certain server-side scripts are physically located within this directory,
+they are never directly accessible and are strictly protected by server-level rules.

 ---

-### `web/` — Sensitive Server Logic
+### `web/` — Minimal Exposed Technical Layer

-This subsystem encompasses all server-side processes related to payments, invoicing, and file distribution.

-It includes, notably:

-- payment management via an external provider
-- automatic generation of invoices and receipts
-- secure file distribution engine
+This folder corresponds to the exposed server entry point
+(`public_html` in the production environment).

+It intentionally contains no business logic
+and is strictly limited to:

-- access control and expiration mechanisms
+- server access control rules (`.htaccess`)

-The entry points are deliberately limited and protected.
-File and endpoint names have been abstracted to reduce risks associated with public exposure.
+- technical state or restart files

+No functional processing, no business data,
+and no application scripts are present in this layer.

+This separation helps reduce the attack surface
+and strictly isolate the public site from sensitive processing.

 ---

 ### `worker/` — Internal Automation

 The `worker/` folder contains internal processes that run in the background, with no public exposure.
 These scripts are triggered solely via scheduled tasks or internal server calls.

 They handle, among other things: